-LA Times suitor is basketball-loving billionaire doctor
+LA Times buyer is a basketball-loving biotech billionaire

 He arrived in Los Angeles in the 1970s to begin a surgical residency at UCLA, where he became assistant professor of gastro-intestinal medicine and head of the school's pancreas-transplant program.

-Soon after his arrival he also developed a deep devotion to the Lakers.
+Soon after his arrival, he also developed a deep devotion to the Lakers.

 "I've been going to games since 1980," he told ESPN soon after buying his stake in the team in 2011.
 "This is when Kareem Abdul-Jabbar was the captain and Magic Johnson just joined the team and Michael Cooper was there and later James Worthy.
 Those were the days."